data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

      - Requirement
      - Data Type
    * - **id**
-     - A unique string that identifies the artifact.
+     - A unique string that identifies the agent.
      - 1..1
      - MUST
      - :ref:`identifier <identifier>`